trailofbits/sinter/README.md

 - Does not support legacy macOS (does not support 10.14 or older)
 - No legacy codebase, no third-party library dependencies
 - No components built with memory-unsafe programming languages
 - Not an anti-malware or anti-virus.
 No signatures database.
-Blocks only what you tell it to block, using rules.
+Denies only what you tell it to deny, using rules.

 ## Getting Started <a name = "quickstart"></a>